Ocean Mover's Distance: Using Optimal Transport for Analyzing Oceanographic Data: Introduction

-The goal of this paper is to highlight the potential of Wasserstein distance by applying it to biogeochemically relevant ocean data.
-We compare satellite Chlorophyll measurements from the Eastern North Pacific Ocean and depth profiles from the North Pacific Subtropical Gyre (NPSG) with their counterparts from a biogeochemical model coupled to a state estimate of the ocean currents, temperature, and salinity \cite{Forget_2015}.
+With this paper, we aim to highlight the usefulness of studying ocean data using Wasserstein distance, which we show is particularly well-suited for evaluation of ocean biogeochemical models, among many other applications.
+We compare satellite Chlorophyll observations from the Eastern North Pacific Ocean and depth profiles from the North Pacific Subtropical Gyre (NPSG) with their counterparts from a biogeochemical model coupled to a state estimate of the ocean currents, temperature, and salinity \cite{Forget_2015}.
 We show that the Wasserstein distance for Chlorophyll between model and satellite data is large compared to the Wasserstein distance over the seasonal cycle from satellite data or the model.
 We further show how Wasserstein distance can be used to track changes in the transitional boundaries between marine provinces over time \cite{Follett2021MovingPacific}.
 When reduced to this ``feature comparison'' we find that the model and satellite observations are in relatively close agreement.
-In a similar analysis of the Chlorophyll depth profiles at Station ALOHA \cite{karl1996hawaii,karl2014microbial}, discrepancy between model outputs and {\it in situ} data is framed in terms of Chlorophyll shifts along the depth dimension.
-Our numerical experiments show that the Wasserstein distance can effectively capture deviations in the ``Deep Chlorophyll Maximum'' between two Chlorophyll depth profiles \cite{venrick1973deep,cullen1982deep,huisman2006reduced}.
+Furthermore, applying a similar analysis to the Chlorophyll depth profiles at Station ALOHA \cite{karl1996hawaii,karl2014microbial}, discrepancy between model outputs and {\em in situ} data is framed in terms of Chlorophyll shifts along the depth dimension.
+Our numerical experiments allowed us to investigate whether the Wasserstein distance can effectively capture deviations in the ``Deep Chlorophyll Maximum'' between two Chlorophyll depth profiles \cite{venrick1973deep,cullen1982deep,huisman2006reduced}.
 These results provide a path and justification for using Wasserstein distance to analyze deviations in terms of pattern displacements, and provide complementary information on magnitude differences.